Generic Name: tetanus, diphtheria, acellular pertussis vaccine (Tdap) (TET a nus, dif THEER ee a, and ay SEL yoo ler per TUS iss)

 See also: Side effects (in more detail)

-Before receiving Boostrix, tell the doctor about all other vaccines you have recently received.
+Before receiving Boostrix, tell your doctor about all other vaccines you have recently received.

 Also tell the doctor if you have recently received drugs or treatments that can weaken the immune system, including: